 The model we implement in the empirical part of the paper is based on a bipartite extension of the point process models for directed social interaction networks proposed by Perry and Wolfe (2013).
 Introduced by Butts (2008) as a strategy for the analysis of social networks, this class of models is also known as relational event models.
-The advantage of this approach over more conventional models for networks is its ability to analyze sequences relational events directly, rather than as aggregate network "ties".
-Our data require that the model be adapted to two-mode networks - networks containing two classes of nodes, with relations defined only between nodes in different classes (Everett and Borgatti 2013).
+The advantage of this approach over more conventional models for networks is its ability to analyze sequences of relational events directly rather than as aggregate network ties.
+Our data require that the model be adapted to two-mode networks-networks containing two classes of nodes with relations defined only between nodes in different classes (Everett and Borgatti 2013).
 The counting process framework developed in the analysis of repeated events within event history analysis provides the statistical foundation for the models that we develop (Aalen et al. 2008).

-Modeling the evolutionary dynamics of attention network connecting participants to problems starts by defining a counting process $N{ij}(t)$ on the dyad linking participant i and problem j.
+Modeling the evolutionary dynamics of an attention network connecting participants to problems starts by defining a counting process $N{ij}(t)$ on the dyad linking participant i and problem j.
 The counting process $N{ij}(t)$ increases (or "jumps") by one unit whenever participant i allocates attention to problem j at time t.
 When we have l participants and k problems, the total number of counting processes is $l \times k$.
-Following Perry and Wolfe (2013), each process is modeled by a conditional intensity function $\lambda{ij}(t)$ taking form of the Cox proportional intensity model (Cox 1972; Cook and Lawless 2007):
+Following Perry and Wolfe (2013), each process is modeled by a conditional intensity function $\lambda{ij}(t)$ taking the form of the Cox proportional intensity model (Cox 1972, Cook and Lawless 2007):

-$$\lambda{ij}(t \mid H{t^{-}}) = R{ij}(t)\lambda_0(t)\exp[\theta^T s(t, i, j)], \qquad (B.1)$$ where H_t - is the complete network history right before time t, s(t, i, j) is the vector of time-varying statistics, and θ is a vector of coefficients to be estimated from data. $R{ij}(t)$ is the "at-risk" indicator which equals 1 if participant i can perform actions on problem j at time t.
-This happens when the participant is active (that is, right after her first event) and the bug report is opened so they are both in the risk set at time t.
+$$\lambda{ij}(t \mid H{t^-}) = R{ij}(t)\lambda_0(t)exp[\theta^{-1}s(t,i,j)],$$ (B.1)

+where H{t^-} is the complete network history right before time t, s(t, i, j) is the vector of time-varying statistics, and θ is a vector of coefficients to be estimated from data; $R{ij}(t)$ is the "at-risk" indicator, which equals one if participant i can perform actions on problem j at time t.
+This happens when the participant is active (that is, right after the participant's first event), and the bug report is opened so they are both in the risk set at time t.
 Otherwise, $R{ij}(t) = 0$.
-The "at risk" indicator function plays a central role in our models because it records the continuous change in the flow of problems and participants, thus controlling what actions are possible at any given moment - i. e., the "opportunity set."
+The at-risk indicator function plays a central role in our models because it records the continuous change in the flow of problems and participants, thus controlling what actions are possible at any given moment, that is, the "opportunity set."
 When all elements of s(t, i, j) are set to zero, the intensity equals the baseline rate $\lambda_0(t)$.
-To account for potential baseline rate changes during the observation time, we assume a non-parametric form of $\lambda_0(t)$, a flexible and widely used approach in survival and event history analysis (Andersen and Keiding 2002; Perry and Wolfe 2013; Vu et al. 2011).
+To account for potential baseline rate changes during the observation time, we assume a nonparametric form of $\lambda_0(t)$, a flexible and widely used approach in survival and event history analysis (Andersen and Keiding 2002, Vu et al. 2011, Perry and Wolfe 2013).